SESMG/SESMG/docs/manual/GUI.rst

-Application of the Model Generator
+Graphical User Interface
 *************************************************

-1. Fill in the spreadsheet document according to the instructions in the "Using th Scenario File" chapter.
+1. Fill in the spreadsheet document according to the instructions in the "Scenario Spreadsheet" chapter.

 2. Execute the Run_SESMG_for_**your operating System** file in the main folder.